tenwiseman/avr-denonstrator/README.md

-- This project is a respin of https://github.com/bencouture/denon-rest-api, I needed something to talk to my 16yr old Denon AVR-3808 from Home Assistant, mainly to ask nicely if it was powered up or not; so that I could switch on a sub-woofer on the other side of the room.
+- This project is a respin of https://github.com/bencouture/denon-rest-api, I needed something to talk to my 16yr old Denon AVR-3808 from Home Assistant, mainly to ask nicely if it was powered up or not; so that it could switch on a sub-woofer located on the other side of the room.